rodrigo-brito/refactoring-aware-diff/README.md

               with:
                   fetch-depth: 0

-            - name: RefDiff
+            - name: raid
               env:
                   LANGUAGE: ${{ github.event.repository.language }} # Supports Java, Javascrit, C and Go.
                   REV_BEFORE: ${{ github.event.pull_request.base.sha }}
                   REV_AFTER: ${{ github.event.pull_request.head.sha }}
-              uses: rodrigo-brito/refactoring-aware-review@action
+              uses: rodrigo-brito/refactoring-aware-diff@action
 ```

 ## Simple Example

 We created a simple pull request with commits including toy refactorings, to illustrate the usage of our plug-in.
-See [here](https://github.com/rodrigo-brito/refactoring-aware-review/pull/5/commits) (but first you need to install our plug in).
+See [here](https://github.com/rodrigo-brito/refactoring-aware-diff/pull/5/commits) (but first you need to install our plug in).

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See [LICENSE](LICENSE) for more information.